-Global instance requirements

-Operating Systems Windows 10 20H2, 21H1 (64-bit Professional and Enterprise)

-Windows Server 2016, 2019 (single-user only)

-Global instance requirements Remote Host Memory At least 2GB of RAM is required on the host desktop.
+Global instance requirements Operating Systems Windows 10 21H1, 21H2 (64-bit Professional and Enterprise) Windows Server 2016, 2019 (single-user only) Windows 11 (Technology preview; not for production use) Remote Host Memory At least 2GB of RAM is required on the host desktop.
 The agent should have at least 512MB of available memory.
 Remote Host GPU Memory At least 1GB per 4K UHD display Remote Host CPUs At least 2 CPUs are required on the host desktop.
 Processors must support Streaming SIMD Extensions (SSE) 4.2.
 To use PCoIP Ultra, processors must support the AVX2 instruction set.
-Network Ports The following ports must be open on the host desktop: TCP 443 TCP 4172 UDP 4172 TCP 60443 Storage At least 100MB for installation and 100MB for logging are recommended.

-Only the listed versions of Windows 10 are supported
+Network Ports The following ports must be open on the host desktop: TCP 443 TCP 4172 UDP 4172 TCP 60443 Collaboration sessions require an open UDP port (default 64172) Storage At least 100MB for installation and 100MB for logging are recommended. • Only the listed versions of Windows 10 are supported

-The Graphics Agent for Windows is compatible with Windows 10 20H2, 21H1 (64-bit Professional and Enterprise).
+The Graphics Agent for Windows is compatible with Windows 10 21H1, 21H2 (64-bit Professional and Enterprise).
 Other versions of Windows 10 are not supported.